federated-data-sharing/common-api/doc/User_Guide_Analysis_Plans.md

 - modelling data
 - validating models

-A modular and composable approach to your analysis code will allow you to iterate at each stage and if necessary combine the analysis into reproducible process.
+A modular and composable approach to your analysis code will allow you to iterate at each stage.
 This should reduce frustrations with not having direct access to data.
+It provides some benefit later when trying to package up your work as reproducible research.

 ## Defining a selection